-The Harvesters come up short of victory with an 82-80 loss in a harrowing day of basketball against the Richland Thunderducks in the DAC Region V championship game.
+The Harvesters came up short of victory with an 82-80 loss in a harrowing day of basketball against the Richland Thunderducks in the DAC Region V championship game.

 The Saturday loss brought the Harvesters’ 25 wins and eight-loss season to an end, but they didn’t go out without a fight, head coach Anthony Fletcher said.

 “They were in that game and they were fighting for their lives,” he said.